 Equine-Assisted Psychotherapy

-• We currently treat children and adults with various mental health issues and human development needs.
+We currently treat children and adults with various mental health and human development needs.
 Please inquire to see if EAP is the right fit for you.

-• At this time, we do not accept insurance but offer financial aid based on income.
+At this time, we do not accept insurance but offer financial aid based on income.
+Local funding sources may be available.
 Please inquire about cost.

 *EAGALA.
 (2019).
 Fundamentals of The Eagala Model (9th ed.).
 EAGALA.